 Air Fryer Method:

-1. Set the air fryer to 360º F and let it preheat for 3-5 minutes before using.
+1. Preheat.
+Set the air fryer to 380° F and let it preheat for 3-5 minutes before using.

 2. Toss the green beans with 1 tablespoon peanut oil and add them to the air fryer.

-3. Close and air fry for 15 minutes.
+3. Air fry.
+Close and air fry for 15 minutes.
 Take the basket out a couple of times and shake the green beans so they cook as evenly as possible.
 The green beans should be slightly charred, wrinkled and tender.
 If they are still quite crunchy, put them back in the basket and air fry for an additional 5 minutes.
+Remove from the air fryer and follow the stir fry steps from above.

 Notes

-Keep the leftover Chinese green beans in an airtight container and refrigerate for up to 3 days.
+Keep leftover Chinese green beans in an airtight container and refrigerate for up to 3 days.

 Nutrition